3jackdaws/soundcloud-lib/README.md

 # Contributing
 Please feel free to submit a PR with your changes.
 PRs will only be accepted after a passing build.
-You can make sure your changes pass by running `make lint` and `make test` locally without errors.
+You can make sure your changes pass the build stage by running `make lint` and `make test` locally without errors.
+Code should be 10/10 quality for linting and all tests should pass.